7 Day Camping Safari

 Rise and shine!
 It is up at daybreak to take on the steep path leading down into the 600 m deep crater.
 The slopes are forested but soon the landscape changes to savannah with the occasional acacia tree here and there.
 The wildlife in the crater is just breath-taking and with a little luck you might see the “Big Five” – lion, elephant, buffalo, rhino and leopard.
 You should also see warthogs, wildebeests, zebras, hippos and some of the more than 500 bird species of the area.
 After an entire morning of game viewing and a picnic lunch in the crater, you will travel to Mto wa Mbu where you will overnight on a campsite.
 Breakfast; Lunch; Dinner

 Day 7 Mto wa Mbu – Arusha

 After a leisurely breakfast, you will start your return trip to Arusha, where you will arrive around midday.
-You will be dropped off at a hotel of your choice or at the airport.
+You will be dropped off in the city centre or at the airport.
 Breakfast; Lunch

 - Camping safari according to the itinerary

 - Professional, English-speaking guide